In the Spotlight

 Experts from the G20 advisory network will detail policy recommendations for G20 Leaders ahead of their summit in Osaka.

 ADBI experts introduced policy proposals for realizing a sustainable, inclusive, and resilient society being developed for G20 Leaders by Think20 (T20) Japan Task Forces during the Global Solutions Summit in Berlin, Germany on 18-19 March 2019.
 The proposals address goals including enabling small business growth via fintech, mitigating the economic impact of aging populations, and financing quality infrastructure projects that bring positive development to neighboring communities.
 ADBI’s summit representation was led by Dean Naoyuki Yoshino, the Chair of T20 Japan 2019.

 Global policy experts from the Think20 are addressing new shifts in the world economy heading into Japan’s inaugural hosting of the G20 in 2019.
 Work to develop policy recommendations for G20 Leaders to tackle growing uncertainty and sustainability challenges and opportunities began at the T20 Japan Inception Conference in Tokyo on 4-5 December 2018 (See photos).
 Keynote speakers included Asian Development Bank President Takehiko Nakao and Columbia University Professor Jeffrey Sachs.
 T20 Japan 2019 is chaired by ADBI Dean Naoyuki Yoshino and supported by 10 sectoral task forces.

-THINK 20 Japan 2019 — The research and policy advice network for the G20
+Learn about ADBI’s policy innovation and leadership in the T20—The research and policy advice network for the G20

 In 2019, the T20 is convening in Japan under its G20 presidency.
 Together, the world’s leading think tanks will generate innovative policy recommendations to help G20 Leaders address pressing global challenges and deliver more inclusive, sustainable growth for all.